 In BglB, the most informative feature predicting kcat/KM is the calculated hydrogen bonding energy of the substrate.
 The identification of this feature by the machine learning algorithm indicates the importance of protein-ligand hydrogen bond interactions.
 Hydrogen-bonding interactions are exceptionally important for the enzyme-catalyzed reaction, as noted for the Q19A mutation.
 Strong hydrogen bonding interactions between the protein and substrate are likely of the utmost importance for optimally positioning the substrate and the protein sidechains to enable catalysis ("orbital steering").
 (23) This is consistent with the hydrogen bonding energy being selected by machine learning as a feature of primary importance for catalytic efficiency.

 While many of the selected features are consistent with well-established mechanisms of enzyme catalysis, there were several unexpected observations.
 One unexpected trend is that several features are selected as predictive of kcat/KM but not either kcat or KM.
-Further analysis of kcat and KM revealed that there is no significant correlation between two parameters in this dataset (Supplemental Figure 3).
+Further analysis of kcat and KM revealed that there is no significant correlation between two parameters in this dataset (S6).
 This suggests that kcat and KM are independent parameters for BglB, and it is therefore not unexpected that features found to be predictive of kcat/KM are not predictive of either kcat or KM independently.

 A second unexpected observation is that the most common metric used for evaluating designs, interface energy, (2) (3) (4) (5) (6) is not selected by the algorithm to be predictive of any kinetic constant.
 Ideally, this would be the single metric optimally correlated with either kcat or kcat/KM.
 This likely stems from training the enzyme design algorithm on indirect measures of function, further supporting the need to train force-field based algorithms on direct experimental measurements.